MutedAlly/MutedAlly/README.md

 - Ohiyo!
-I’m @MutedAlly
+I’m @Spring_Arssion
 - I’m currently learning how to write, draw, and program.
-- Contact me at Nayukoat#3521
+- Contact me at Nayukoat on discord